jbouwh/lib-elro-connects/README.md

 **NOTE**

-This project is suppose to proved an API to the Elro connects K1 adapter
+This project is suppose to provide an API for the Elro connects K1 adapter.
+Thare is a Elro Connects K2 adapter, but is not supported with this library.

 The code idea is based on the the code of Bas van den Berg https://github.com/dib0/elro_connects.